 The Tour of the Methow is held in honor of Lee Adams.
 Lee loved the outdoors and was passionate about cross country skiing in the Methow Valley.
-When he lost his life in a tragic accident on Mount Rainier his loved ones donated memorial funds to the Methow Nordic Club (part of the Methow Valley Nordic Ski Education Foundation).
-Those funds have been used to put benches in the Early Winters part of the trail system, as well as to sponsor the Tour of the Methow.
+When he lost his life in a tragic accident on Mount Rainier his loved ones donated memorial funds to the Methow Valley Nordic Ski Educational Foundation.
+Those funds have been used to put benches in the Early Winters area of the trail system, as well as to sponsor the Tour of the Methow.

-Methow Valley Nordic (formally the Methow Valley Nordic Ski Educational Foundation) is a 501(c)3 non-profit with the mission of supporting the growth and enjoyment of cross country skiing in the Methow Valley.
-MVN programs include the Junior Nordic Team, Biathlon, adult instruction, races, and other events.
+Methow Valley Nordic Ski Educational Foundation is a 501(c)3 non-profit with the mission of supporting a vibrant Nordic ski community in the Methow Valley.
+MVNSEF programs include the Junior Nordic Team, Biathlon, adult instruction, races, and other events.

 Note that Methow Trails, which grooms and maintains the trails, is a supportive partner of MVN, but we are separate organizations.

 While we charge fees for most of our activities, we try to keep costs low.
 We rely on contributions from the community, both financial and volunteer hours, to carry out our mission, and we deeply appreciate all of you who support us.

 MVNSEF activities like the Tour depend on having members who are willing to organize them.
 If you have ideas and want to get involved, please let us know at email@example.com